 In November 2019, Robinhood accidentally gave traders infinite leverage.
-We turned the exploit into a token. $.img is a 3/3 reflection loop — the same cheat code, now paying holders forever.
+We turned the exploit into a token. $.img is the same cheat code, rebuilt on-chain — every trade feeds the platform's fees back to holders, forever.

 It started on r/wallstreetbets.
 Someone noticed Robinhood's margin system was double-counting: deposit cash, sell a covered call, and the premium got counted as fresh collateral — as if you both still owned the stock and held the cash from selling it.